 Robert Dudley, Earl of Leicester

-This splendid armour was probably made for Robert Dudley, Earl of Leicester, to wear during the pageants and displays he organised to entertain the Queen during her visit to his estate, Kenilworth Castle in 1575.
+This splendid armour was probably made for Robert Dudley, Earl of Leicester, to wear during the pageants and displays he organised to entertain Queen Elizabeth during her visit to his estate, Kenilworth Castle in 1575.